arobson/rabbot/README.md

 # API Reference
 This library implements promises for many of the calls via when.js.

+## Connectivity Events
+Wascally emits both generic and specific connectivity events that you can bind to in order to handle various states:

+* Any Connection
+ * `connected`
+ * `closed`
+ * `failed`
+* Specific Connection
+ * `[connectionName].connected.opened`
+ * `[connectionName].connected.closed`
+ * `[connectionName].connected.failed`

+The connection object is passed to the event handler for each event.
+Use the `name` property of the connection object to determine which connection the generic events fired for.

+> !IMPORTANT! - wascally handles connectivity for you, mucking about with the connection directly isn't supported (don't do it).

 ## Sending & Receiving Messages

 ### Publish